 Would the Colleges accept a test that is positive for Coronavirus antibodies?

 The current antibody tests are not viewed as sufficiently reliable.
 However, if a student has been diagnosed with COVID-19 on an earlier test and subsequently been cleared to leave isolation by a medical professional, we will take that evidence as sufficient to return to campus and forgo initial testing.
 The student may still be required to participate in subsequent campus random testing rounds.

 If a student has been diagnosed with COVID-19 on an earlier test and subsequently been cleared to leave isolation by a medical professional, we will take that evidence as sufficient to return to campus and forgo initial testing.

 Will members of the HWS community need to take their own temperature every day?

 One of the questions on the daily symptoms report references temperature.
-Students are asked to bring their own thermometers with them to campus this fall so that they are comfortable with the thermometer type.
-Hubbs Health Center will have a limited number of thermometers available for distribution to students who need one.
+Students are asked to bring their own thermometers with them to campus so that they are comfortable with the thermometer type.
+Hubbs Health Center has a limited number of thermometers available for distribution to students who need one.

 Do faculty and staff need to be tested before returning to work?